 Using MP3 files for audio would be the safest bet as it is supported by all the major browsers now.
 For this tutorial, I will demonstrate using the HTML5 audio tag with an MP3 file.
 You can get free audio files from a range of sources including the YouTube Audio Library and Freesound.

-When you add audio to a page you can specify whether you want to allow the audio to automatically play, loop over, and if you also want to show or hide the audio player controls which will look like this:
+When you add audio to a page you can specify whether you want to allow the audio to automatically play (may not work with newer browsers), loop over, and if you also want to show or hide the audio player controls which will look like this:

 The video below shows how you can use the HTML5 audio tag to add an audio file to a webpage.
 It also shows how to add controls and how to autoplay and loop audio files.
 Watch the video below and then scroll down to see the sample code.

 The sample code below shows how to add an audio file to a webpage.
 All you need to do is replace the filename/filetypes with whatever you are using.
 You might also like to remove the autoplay, loop, or control features.
-Note that all three of these features are enabled in the example below.
+Note that all three of these features are enabled in the example below – add or remove these features from the audio tag as you like.

 <!DOCTYPE html> <html> <head> <title>Adding audio to a webpage</title> <meta charset="utf-8"/> </head> <body> <audio controls autoplay loop> <source src="your_audio_file.mp3" type="audio/mpeg"/> Your browser does not support the HTML5 audio tag.
 Consider updating to a newer browser. </audio> </body> </html>

 This tutorial video includes a portion of free music from the YouTube Audio Library.
 Music from the audio library can be used in your videos by you as long as you do not make it available, distribute or perform the music separately from your videos into which you have incorporated the music files, and as long as the music is not used in an illegal manner or in connection with any illegal content.
-Always read the terms and conditions.
+Always check the license or terms and conditions when using stock images, video or audio from other websites.